 The Practice has a number of regular meetings to help with clinical concerns, learning and change within the organisation.
 These are mostly monthly, but some are more frequent;

 How we work

 The practice has morning and evening surgeries running Monday to Friday across all 3 sites although Chapel House closes at lunchtime on Tuesday, Thursday and Friday.
 The appointments are booked at 10 minute intervals and morning surgery is followed by a few telephone appointments, usually from GP tasks to follow up results or problems which can be dealt with by telephone.
 A GP Brief is held at 10am every morning.
 This is an opportunity for clinical staff to catch-up and have a coffee.
 During morning and afternoon surgery there is an allocated period of GP administration time in order to review tasks, blood results and correspondence.
 After morning surgery GP’s will take a fair share of home visits which are divided by 12 noon.

 An on call doctor is assigned each day using a rota planned at least a month in advance, full-time GPs are usually allocated 2 on call days per month, which means you need to be available between 08:00 – 18:30.
 This doctor will be responsible for triage and will deal with patients who consider their need urgent for the day once all booked appointments have been taken.
 This doctor is also responsible for any home visiting after 12 noon.

 As you can imagine working across 3 sites means that you may not always regularly catch up with some colleagues so in order to allow an opportunity to do this social evenings are arranged with GPs, usually a meal at a local restaurant.
-The Practice always has a Christmas party and sometimes other events so we can meet as one group.
+The Practice always has a Summer and Christmas party and sometimes other events so we can meet as one group.

 Wychbury Medical Group